hv-ojha/digital-lessons/README.md

-# Digital Lessons - AI-Powered Educational Platform
+# Spark - AI-Powered Educational Platform

-> **Assignment for Astral** - Interactive educational content generation using AI
+> **Ignite Learning for Indian Students** - Interactive educational content generation using AI

 An educational platform that generates engaging, interactive lessons from simple text prompts using JSON-based structured content.
 Built with Next.js, TypeScript, Supabase, and Google Gemini AI.
+Optimized for Indian students and teachers with CBSE/ICSE curriculum support.

 ## 📋 Project Agenda